chpc-tech-eval/chpc24-scc-nationals/matlab/README.md

 ```
 * This results in an `N x 1` column array of `true` or `false` conditionals each time the condition $x_{i}^2 + y_{i}^2 \le 1$ is satisfied or not.

-* Lastly, the outer summation counts the number of occurrences for which the above conditional test is `true`, i.e. sum all he ones`[1]` in the `N x 1` column array.
+* Lastly, the outer summation counts the number of occurrences for which the above conditional test is `true`, i.e. sum all the ones`[1]` in the `N x 1` column array.

 ## Run the Benchmark over your cluster